+The AHU Nuclear Medicine program is unique with both nuclear medicine and CT didactic and clinical training.
 The nuclear medicine technologist is a trained professional using radioactive pharmaceuticals in diagnostic, therapeutic, and investigative applications in the field of medicine.
 A nuclear medicine technologist employs small quantities of radioactive materials to help visualize and define tumors and malfunctioning organs and observe the physiology of cardiac, bone, liver, and other organ functions.
 Highly specialized imaging equipment and computers are subsequently used to generate body system images.

-The Nuclear Medicine Technology Student Handbook Supplement contains the policies of the program.
+The Nuclear Medicine Technology Student Handbook contains the policies of the program.
 By accepting enrollment as a Nuclear Medicine Technology student, each applicant agrees to abide by the regulations as outlined.

 All students must present:

 - Proof of health insurance before entering the clinical environment and must maintain this insurance for the duration of the program.

 - Yearly verification of tuberculosis screening.
 If the test is positive, refer to the Communicable Disease Policy in the Student Handbook for more information.